 Social Work: helping others.

-Social work is concerned with the human condition and provides the knowledge and skills needed in helping others help themselves.
+Social work is concerned with the human condition and the study of this discipline provides the knowledge and skills needed in helping others help themselves.
 Social workers provide services to abused and neglected children, the older adult, families in conflict, and also practice in medical, criminal justice, industrial and mental health settings.
 Some professionals opt for community planning and private practice.
 The department’s minor in social work prepares students for entry level positions in these fields as well as for entry into master’s programs.

 To earn a minor in social work, students are required to take a minimum of 15 semester hours in Social Work, at least 12 of which are at the 300-400 level.
 No more than 6 semester hours of field-experience credit can be accepted toward the minor.
 A student choosing a Social Work minor is encouraged to consult with the department chair or a social work faculty member to plan selection of courses.